morpht/convivial_decision_flow/README.md

 ### HTML Structure

-Create your convivial decision flow using a series of nested `div` elements.
-Each `div` with the class `step` represents a step in the convivial decision flow.
+Create your decision flow using a series of nested `div` elements.
+Each `div` with the class `step` represents a step in the decision flow.
 Use `data-dt-filter` attributes to conditionally display content.

 ```html
 <div class="convivial-decision-flow" id="example-flow">